 Join this extraordinary evening to celebrate and honor one of America’s most important authors who gave voice to of the African American experience through the history of slavery, family and community.
-This program hosted by author Sarah Lapido Manyika (Like a Mule Bringing Ice Cream to the Sun) features acclaimed Bay Area authors including Michael Chabon (Book ends, Pops, Moonglow), Natalie Baszile (Queen Sugar), poet Tongo Eisen-Martin (Heaven Is All Goodbyes) and Professor Ato Quayson of Stanford University.
+This program hosted by author Sarah Lapido Manyika (Like a Mule Bringing Ice Cream to the Sun) features acclaimed Bay Area authors including Michael Chabon (Book ends, Pops, Moonglow) and Natalie Baszile (Queen Sugar), poet and environmental justice advocate, Nia McAllister, and Professor Ato Quayson of Stanford University.
 Panelists will engage in a lively conversation about the influence and impact of Morrison’s life and work and read favorite selections.

 Author and essayist Toni Morrison (1931-2019) was known for her portrayals of African American lives and struggles throughout our country’s history with luminous prose and the voice of Black oral traditions.
 Her first novel, The Bluest Eye, was published in 1970.
 Her 1977 novel Song of Solomon (1977) won the National Book Critics Circle Award.
 In 1988, Morrison won the Pulitzer Prize for Beloved (1987); she gained worldwide recognition when she was awarded the Nobel Prize in Literature in 1993.
 On May 29, 2012, President Barack Obama presented Morrison with the Presidential Medal of Freedom, and in 2016, she received the PEN/Saul Bellow Award for Achievement in American Fiction.